Tony Alonzo, DMFT, LMFT

 Executive Director UAMFT

-Celeste Esplin works in a group private practice at Arcadia Counseling in Lindon.
-She especially loves working with teens and couples, even though they occasionally give her headaches.
+uamftadmin@gmail.comCeleste Esplin works in a group private practice at Arcadia Counseling in Lindon.
+She especially loves working with teens, couples, and women's issues.
 Before graduating from BYU (go Cougs!), Celeste grew up on a dairy farm in rural Idaho, surrounded by potato fields, family, and cows.
-When not seeing clients, she enjoys a good show on Netflix, shopping at thrift stores, baking, piano, sewing, games, dogs, and all forms of potatoes.
+When not seeing clients, she enjoys a good show on Netflix, shopping at thrift stores, baking, piano, sewing, games, her dog Este, and all forms of potatoes.

 If you are interested in serving on a committee or running for an elected board position, please email uamftadmin@gmail.com